Private School Act

 Article 15

-The board may hire several office clerks, who may be included in the workforce of the school.
+The board may hire several office clerks, who may be included in the staffing headcount of the school.

 Article 16